citusdata/citus-benchmark/README.md

 This repository contains utility scripts/files that are used to run the [CH-benCHmark](https://db.in.tum.de/research/projects/CHbenCHmark/) on Citus and regular PostgreSQL.

 HammerDB is a standard open source benchmarking tool available from https://github.com/TPC-Council/HammerDB .
-It supports OSS-TPC-C and OSS-TPC-H workloads.
-We use HammerDB for running the C part of the CH benchmark, but you can also use this tool to run the OSS-TPC-C-based workload by itself.
+We use HammerDB for running the C part of the CH benchmark, but you can also use this tool to run the TPROC-C workload by itself.

 # Preparation